patternfetch Stock candlestick pattern API

 } }

-A picture-perfect bearish engulfing (shape 1.00) that historically resolved bearish only 41.3% of the time (±0.9%, n=12,799) — and where the stock actually rose 58.6% of the time (dist.winRate) over the next 10 bars.
-Below a coin flip: the bearish "signal" fades as equities drift up.
-The same call also returns chart patterns, support/resistance levels, regime, interpreted indicators and a one-line nl summary.
+A picture-perfect bearish engulfing (shape 1.00) that historically resolved bearish 41.3% of the time (n=12,842) — and where the stock actually rose 58.6% of the time (dist.winRate) over the next 10 bars.
+Both of those look like the candle did something.
+Neither is: the pattern-free baseline for the same market and horizon is 42.0% down / 57.8% up.
+The candle moved the number by −0.7pp, against a ±2.6pp interval.
+The same call also returns chart patterns, support/resistance levels, regime, interpreted indicators and a one-line nl summary — none of which depend on this finding.
 See it live →

 dojineutraldirectionless